Interviews with Joe Camp

 - What about the subtitle: Life Lessons from the Herd?
 What does that mean?

-- You say your book will change the traditional thinking about horses forever.
+- You say your book is changing the traditional thinking about horses forever.
 What of the traditional thinking does your book challenge?

-- What do you say to those who say the so-called domestic horse and the wild horse are not even the same species anymore, the wild genetics have beed bred away?
+- What do you say to those who say the so-called domestic horse and the wild horse are not even the same species anymore, the wild genetics have been bred away?

 - How should horses be living?

 - What about the way that race horses are bred and raised is potentially damaging to a horse’s health and length of life?

 - Does that follow in other high-performance categories like dressage, jumping, racing, cutting?

 - Are race horses bred to become genetic aberrations?